-The clingage losses are a function of the tank dimensions, the density of the stored liquid, and the "clingage factor", which is a statistical average of the amount of liquid residue that adheres to the inner surface of the tank.
-Clingage loss is calculated as follows:
+Withdrawal losses result from the evaporation of wetted surfaces, known as clingage, after the product has been drained from the tank.
+Clingage emissions are calculated using the emission estimation procedures for withdrawal losses within Chapter 7 of EPA's Compilation of Air Pollutant Emission Factors (AP-42).
+The clingage/withdrawal loss is a function of the tank dimensions, the density of the stored liquid, and the "clingage factor", which is a statistical average of the amount of liquid residue that adheres to the inner surface of the tank.